A near-deadly desert attack, headed for trial next spring, throws light on the incredibly brutal underworld of racist skinheads

 Although Bruner and Crow clashed horribly at first, they became tenuous friends, a relationship Bruner cultivated in order to wrest control of Hayley away from Crow.
 Bruner and Shakofsky told Crow they had gotten married and that a court had awarded them full custody of the child.
 Crow foolishly believed these lies because she trusted Bruner.

 Her relationship with her ex-boyfriend and father of her child remained as stormy as ever.
 Numerous instant messages recovered by police show Crow begging for time with her daughter and Shakofsky accusing her of being a bad mother and a child abuser.
-"All you were supposed to be was a fuck, Amanda, that is it," Shakofsky wrote in one exchange.
+"All you were supposed to be was a f---, Amanda, that is it," Shakofsky wrote in one exchange.
 "Shit got out of hand. … Never my intention to have you in my life forever."
 Crow retaliated by reminding Shakofsky that she knew about crimes he'd committed that had gone unpunished.
 "They don't get along, they argue," Bruner later told detectives.
 "There's a lot of bad blood there."

 Crow told several friends that Shakofsky repeatedly threatened to find her and slit her throat if she ever took Hayley and disappeared, which is exactly what she was planning to do in early 2006.
 She confided in Bruner that she was going to get herself and her daughter away from Shakofsky by moving to Texas and starting a new life.